The Sign of the Cross (1932 film): Plot

-During the Great Fire of Rome in AD 64, Emperor Nero fiddles.
+During the Great Fire of Rome in AD 64, Emperor Nero "fiddles".
 Tigellinus informs Nero that he is suspected of starting the fire.
 Nero instead has the fire blamed on the Christians.
 In Rome, the Apostle Titus, Mercia, and Favius are apprehended by a mob for being Christians.
-Marcus Superbus, the prefect of Rome, arrives and disperses the mob allowing the Christians to go free.
+Marcus Superbus, the prefect of Rome, arrives and disperses the mob, allowing the Christians to go free.

-News of Marcus's mercy towards the Christians spreads throughout Rome, including Empress Poppaea.
+News of Marcus's mercy towards the Christians spreads throughout Rome, including to Empress Poppaea.
 At a fountain, Marcus meets with Mercia again; there, Licinius reads Nero's edict to Marcus reminding him of his duty to arrest Christians.
 Later that night, Titus sends Stephan, a young Christian man, to tell other Christians of the secret meeting at the Cestian Bridge.
 Shortly after, Marcus arrives at Mercia's home wanting to take her for himself, but Mercia decides to stay.
 Stephan is arrested by Licinius under suspicion of being a Christian.
-In a dungeon, Stephan is tortured, and reveals the location of the Christians' secret meeting.
+In a dungeon, under torture Stephan reveals the location of the Christians' secret meeting.

 After learning of Stephan's arrest and torture, Marcus races to the meeting hoping to save Mercia.
 Along the way, he crashes into Poppaea's carriage.
-She demands for Marcus to stay, but he leaves her and promises to be with her in the morning.
-At the meeting, Roman soldiers surround the Christians where Titus and some members of his congregation are struck dead by arrows.
-Marcus arrives at the meeting and saves Mercia, and takes her home, while the other Christians are arrested and sent into the prison chamber.
+She demands Marcus stay, but he leaves her and promises to be with her in the morning.
+At the meeting, Roman soldiers surround the Christians, and Titus and some members of his congregation are struck dead by arrows.
+Marcus arrives at the meeting and saves Mercia, and takes her home, while the other Christians are arrested and imprisoned.